henrik-ch/system/README.md

 The following thoughts ultimately motivate this repository's approach:

 - It is worth breaking out of the shackles of UNIX.
-- A small step, is good enough; and "good enough" is
+- A small step, is good enough; and "good enough" *is*.
 - Elegance can make a human being laugh.
 - Nix/NixOS is not easy to learn, but not because it has bad documentation, as is commonly believed.
 Instead, Nix/NixOS's learning curve is exacerbated by: